-I encountered a young woman with a staggering level of arrogance a few years ago.
-My colleagues had sent in a proposal for some consulting work, and I was representing them in a meeting.
-All their ideas were dismissed by the young woman as being too old.
-‘But I wasn’t even born then!’ she said, as we ran through a plan for some work that was based on tried and true methods of behavior change.
-My colleagues were very experienced consultants in safety on large projects.
-One colleague said later, “I think Mozart was before my time too, but I can still appreciate his worth.”
+I was in a meeting for safety training on a large construction project.
+My colleagues had sent in a proposal and I was representing them in the meeting.
+All their ideas were quickly dismissed by a very rude and arrogant young woman as being ‘too old’.
+‘But I wasn’t even born then!’ she pouted, as we ran through some tried and true methods for behavior change.
+They’d done this work more than a few times.
+One colleague said later, “You know, I think Mozart was before my time too, but I can still appreciate his value.”

-I was advised early in my career, that it was vain to call oneself an expert or use degrees under my name unless I was in Academia.
+I was advised early in my career, that it was vain to call oneself an expert or use qualifications after my name unless I was in Academia.
 I was advised that you should never hang your degree on a wall unless you were a medical professional.
 I’m afraid the genie is out of the bottle when it comes to this sort of restraint.
-I recently heard of a girl I once worked with, using the title, ‘HR Magician.’
-Another gave himself the title of ‘Leadership Alchemist.’
-I have lost count of the visionaries, thought leaders and gurus I have seen or of the self-employed people who have called themselves the Founders or CEOs of their sole trader careers.
+And in the world of photo-shopped selfies, I don’t even know what happened to the word ‘vain’.

-Bill Gates called himself (on Linked In) Co-Chair of the Bill and Melinda Gates Foundation.
+In contrast, Bill Gates called himself (on Linked In) Co-Chair of the Bill and Melinda Gates Foundation.
 Chairman Microsoft Corporation.
 Voracious Reader.
 Avid Traveller.
 Avid Blogger.
 Now here is a man who could actually call himself a visionary and a thought leader, but he really doesn’t need to.

-As a prohibition gangster once said, “being powerful is like being a lady.
+And as a prohibition gangster once said, “being powerful is like being a lady.
 If you have to say you are – you ain’t.”